mathigon/textbooks/content/graph-theory/content.md

 > id: intro-0
 > section: introduction
+> description: Discover the mathematical principles that connect our world – from shaking hands to travel and navigation, colouring maps and social networks.
+> color: "#A7208A"
+> level: Intermediate
+> next: probability

 Every day we are surrounded by countless connections and networks: roads and rail tracks, phone lines, the internet, electronic circuits and even molecular bonds.
 There are even _social networks_